Responsible Office: Binghamton Foundation Administration and Finance

-Purchases made from such accounts are exempt from New York State and local sales tax.A copy of the Foundation sales tax exempt form can be obtained from the Foundation Accounting Office, Room AD-255 (extension 7-4021 or 7-4849).
+Purchases made from such accounts are exempt from New York State and local sales tax.A copy of the Foundation sales tax exempt form can be obtained from the Foundation Accounting Office, Old O'Connor Room G042 (extension 7-4016 or 7-4021).

 Requests for reimbursement of travel expenses must be accompanied by a properly completed "Request and Authorization for Travel" form.
 Requests for reimbursement of travel expenses must adhere to the general State or SUNY Research Foundation guidelines and limitations, with the following exceptions:

 1. Actual lodging expenses can be reimbursed over the current State maximum for regular travel, conventions or conferences of established organizations.

 2. Actual meal expenses can be paid over the current State maximum for breakfast and dinner.(No reimbursement will be made for lunch expenses when traveling.)